List of Gargoyles characters

-This page contains a list of characters in the animated television series Gargoyles (1994–97), the non-canon and the spinoff comic books.
+This page contains a list of characters in the animated television series Gargoyles (1994–97) and the spinoff comic books.

 Gargoyles

-Several clans of gargoyles exist worldwide, and each clan has distinct cultural and morphological characteristics.
-All gargoyle clans are alike in that each has a particular item, area, or concept that they strive to protect.
-They are fierce warriors and are incredibly powerful and resilient; their appearance and ferocity often means that humans vilify them as demons and monsters.
-Most of the world's gargoyle clans do not peacefully co-exist with humans.
+In the Gargoyles universe, several clans of gargoyles exist worldwide, each with distinct cultural and morphological characteristics.
+The clans are similar in that they each have a particular item, area, or concept that they strive to protect.
+Gargoyles are fierce warriors and incredibly powerful and resilient.
+Their appearance (most are large with wings and claws) and ferocity often mean that humans vilify them as demons and monsters.
+Most gargoyles do not peacefully co-exist with humans.